Home > Board Charter

 - (a) reviewing and adopting a strategic plan for the Group to ensure sustainability of its business as the Board brings objectivity and breadth of judgement to the Group’s operations;

-- (b) overseeing the conduct of the Group’s business to evaluate whether the business is being properly managed notwithstanding that each of the subsidiaries has a separate Board of Directors;
+- (b) overseeing the conduct of the Group’s business to evaluate whether the business is being properly managed notwithstanding that each of the subsidiaries has a separate Board of Directors, which include managing conflicts of interest, preventing the abuse of power, fraud, bribe and corruption, insider trading and money laundering;

 - (c) identifying principal business risks faced by the Group and ensure the implementation of appropriate systems to manage these risks;

-- (d) succession planning, including appointing, training, fixing the compensation of and, where appropriate, replacing members of the Board and Senior Management;
+- (e) succession planning, including appointing, training, fixing the compensation of and, where appropriate, replacing members of the Board and Senior Management;

-- (e) overseeing the development and implementation of a shareholder communications policy for the Company; and
+- (f) overseeing the development and implementation of a shareholder communications policy for the Company;

-- (f) reviewing the adequacy and integrity of the Group’s risk management, internal control and management information systems, ensuring there is a sound reporting framework and regulatory compliance.
+- (i) reviewing the adequacy and integrity of the Group’s risk management, internal control and management information systems, ensuring there is a sound reporting framework and regulatory compliance;

 The Board has also set out the details of matters reserved for its decision in carrying its roles and responsibilities.